HiuSumJaimeYue/E-commerce-Back-End/README.md

 DB_USER='root'
 DB_PASSWORD=''

+The following is an example of JSON that you can put in the body for creating a new Category.
+`{
+  "category_name": "Food"
+}`

+The following is an example of JSON that you can put in the body for creating a new Product.
+`{
+	"product_name": "Ball",
+  "price": 50.57,
+	"stock": 742,
+	"category_id": 4,
+  "tagIds": [4,5]
+}`

-The following is an example of JSON that you can put in the body for
+The following is an example of JSON that you can put in the body for creating a new Tag.
+`{
+	"tag_name": "NewTag"
+}`

 ## Questions
 If you have any questions about the project,